openbmc/x86-power-control/README.md

 server platforms, such as S2600WFT.
 It is likely that other platforms will work as well.

-The DTS file for your platform will need the following GPIO definitions RESET_BUTTON
+The DTS file for your platform will need the following GPIO definitions (not all of them are necessary):
-RESET_OUT
-POWER_BUTTON
-POWER_OUT
-POST_COMPLETE
-PS_PWROK
-SIO_ONCONTROL
-SIO_POWER_GOOD
-SIO_S5
+- id-button
+- nmi-button
+- host-nmi-control
+- host-ready
+- power-button
+- power-chassis-good
+- power-chassis-control
+- reset-button
+- host-reset-control
+- host-sio-on-control
+- host-sio-pwr-good
+- host-sio-s5

 x86-power-control uses default json file (power-config-host0.json) for GPIO configuration.
 However this can be customized by producing your own